saims0n/OSCP-BUFFER-OVERFLOW-PREP/README.md

 7) now we have to verify if ther's any badchar....
     !mona compare -f C:\logs\brainpan\bytearray.bin -a 005FF910
-   if the result is normal then ther's only one badchar "/x00"
+   if the result is normal then ther's only one badchar  ecept: "/x00"

 Now we have to find the jump esp location

-8) check if there is any module that is true by os !mona modules ther's a module brainpain.exe
+8) check if there is any module that is vulnrable and false by os !mona modules ther's a module brainpain.exe